-Presenting Java elements in a JFace viewer
+Presenting Java Elements in a JFace Viewer

 The JDT UI API provides classes that allow you to present the Java model or parts of it in a standard JFace viewer.
 This functionality is provided primarily by: